grrr-amsterdam/s3-image-scaler/README.md

 The following environment variables are mandatory:

 - `BUCKET`: the bucket in which your images are stored.
-- `BUCKET_URL`: the URL that's pointing to your (website-configured) bucket.
-For instance: http://mybucket.s3-website.eu-central-1.amazonaws.com
-- `SCALED_FOLDER`: the root folder in which your scaled images are stored.
-Should correspond to your `KeyPrefixEquals` below in the bucket's Redirect rules.
 - `DEPLOYMENT_BUCKET`: the bucket to hold your Serverless deploys.
 Required when deploying using Serverless.
 - `AWS_REGION`: the region to deploy the Lambda function to.
 Required when deploying using Serverless.
 - `SERVERLESS_ROLE`: the role assumed by the Lambda function.